Review · Other Supplements

 Main risk

-The '238% better than squats' claim cites a study that isn't named or linked, so you can't verify it
+The '238% better than squats' claim cites a study that isn't linked or named, making it impossible to verify — and it's almost certainly not measuring what the headline implies

 Better use case